Data Analysis with QGIS#

 • Sensitivity: Is this data sensitive?

 With spatial analysis, you can build predictive models to plan ahead of disasters.
-BUT: Not all analysis is complex!
+HOWEVER: Not all analysis is complicated!
 Just knowing how many features are in a layer is useful.
-Simple analysis includes:
+Simple data analysis includes:

 • Ranking